smartdevicelink/sdl_core_guides/docs/Migrating to Newer SDL Versions/Migrating SDL Core 6.1 to 7.0/index.md

 ### Vehicle Data

-- FuelRange was expanded to replace `fuelLevel` and `fuelLevel_state` parameters.
+- FuelRange was expanded to replace `fuelLevel` and `fuelLevel_state` parameters
-- New vehicle data type: GearStatus
+- New vehicle data type: GearStatus to replace `prndl` parameter
 - New vehicle data type: StabilityControlStatus
 - New vehicle data type: WindowStatus
 - New vehicle data type: HandsOffSteering